the balkan Peaks

 How difficult is this expedition?

-This trail is rated easy-moderate.
-There are no technical skills or technical equipment needed.
-Some parts will be easy going and smooth and some parts will be challenging and harder with long days and rocky or muddy terrain.
 You can expect a lot of elevation gain and loss everyday.
 In fact, there’s potentially more elevation gain in total, than a peak climb to Mt.
 Kilimanjaro- but the big difference is altitude!
 We are not in high altitude areas and therefore the stress on the body is less.
 As well, we travel up and down each day, which can be much different than only straight up as with peak ascents.
 We tend to travel lighter and faster with small packs and no camping gear.

 What’s our method of navigation on the trail?